The Council will do all we can to respect your privacy and to protect the personal information we acquire when you use our services.

-This Privacy Notice provides a summary on how we use your information in order to fulfil our statutory responsibilities as a Local Authority in the provision of services to you, explains your rights and outlines the measures that we have taken to protect the personal data we hold.
+This privacy notice provides a summary on how we use your information in order to fulfil our statutory responsibilities as a Local Authority in the provision of services to you, explains your rights and outlines the measures that we have taken to protect the personal data we hold.

 We collect and process various types of personal information, including basic information such as your name and contact details.
 Most of your information will have been provided by yourself or collected through your use of Council services.

-Shortly on this webpage you’ll see a list of services we provide.
+View the Council's departmental privacy notices.
 Under each service will be more information about how your data is processed, who we may share your information with and why.

 Personal information can be anything that identifies and relates to a living person.
 This can include information that when put together with other information can then identify a person, for example, this could be your name and contact details.